 Cheeseburgers were a product of the fast food industry of the 1920s, claimed as inventions by both the Rite Spot of Southern California and the Little Tavern of Louisville.
 Strange there aren’t thousands of other contenders because what was there to invent, really?
 Cheeseburgers were strongly associated with Southern California before WWII — Bob’s Big Boy of LA introduced cheeseburgers in 1937.
 Another step forward came in the 1930s when a bill was introduced in the Wisconsin legislature requiring restaurants and cafes to serve 2/3 oz. of Wisconsin cheese with every meal costing 25 cents or more.
 In the same decade Kraft Cheese was among major food producers providing restaurants with standardized recipe cards.

 It was after WWII that cheese spread its melted gooeyness everywhere — on pizza, hamburgers, Mexican dishes, and pasta, until today, well … just picture TV advertisements for TGI Friday and Olive Garden.
 Mass-produced cheesecake made its restaurant debut around 1950.
 McDonald’s introduced cheeseburgers in 1960.
 In the 1970s vegetarian and health food restaurants fell in love with dishes such as 7-cheese meatless lasagna, cheese-stuffed cauliflower, and cheese-smothered veggies on brown rice.
-From 1960 to 1978 cheese consumption doubled from 8.3 to 17.4 lbs. per capita.
+From 1960 to 1978 annual cheese consumption doubled from 8.3 to 17.4 pounds per capita.
 Now we each eat close to 34 pounds of cheese a year, mainly on pizza and hamburgers.

 © Jan Whitaker, 2009